sothis/libk/doc/readme.txt

 This key is not signed by a trusted third party yet.
 The fingerprint is:

 	9220 d2b6 7c2d 4fc8 811a 32e7 d34e 7cb4 9f2d 89fc

+Note that all versions prior to version 1.0.0 are _not_ considered as API and ABI stable.